Qiskit/RFCs/0022-circuit-block.md

 We envision two main workflows that users will follow once `Block`s become available, one for regular users and another one for power users:
 1. The workflow for regular users:
     - Users initialize a `QuantumCircuit` without blocks, as they do today.
-    - They apply all of the desired transiler passes, for example to map the circuit to an ISA circuit for the backend that they wish to use.
+    - They apply all of the desired transpiler passes, for example to map the circuit to an ISA circuit for the backend that they wish to use.
-    - They use (a convenience method built around) a new transpiler pass that collects circuit's gates into blocks, with the ability of specifying different collection strategies.
+    - They use (a convenience method built around) a new transpiler pass that collects the circuit's gates into blocks, with the ability of specifying different collection strategies.
     - They submit their job.
 2. The workflow for power users:
     - Users initialize a `QuantumCircuit` adding blocks manually as they wish.